 My first contact with Tarot cards was in California during the summer of 1968, at the age of nineteen.
 Well, that was certainly at an appropriate place and time!
 It turned out to be the start of a lifetime’s connection with Tarot, and aroused my latent interest in divination – a way of gaining insight into the world which surrounds us, and a perspective on what the future might hold.
 My long-term interest in Tarot has been centred mainly on the traditional ‘Marseilles’ pack, with its vigorous images that have been passed down through France, Spain and Italy for hundreds of years.

-‘When I first set eyes on the Tarot cards, they blazed a trail like a comet in my imagination.
+However, it was a different set of cards which was revealed to me that sunny day in California.
+This is what I recalled: ‘When I first set eyes on the Tarot cards, they blazed a trail like a comet in my imagination.
 They hinted at another world, beyond our normal senses, and I knew instinctively that the Tarot could lead me into this realm….
 Jo spread out the pack for me.
 It was a revelation.
 He used the Rider-Waite pack, created by author A. E. Waite and artist Pamela Colman Smith at the beginning of the twentieth century.
 It is probably the most popular pack in use today…Every card, including the suits of the Minor Arcana, is represented as a pictorial image, and is rich in symbolism… It is a very vivid, very bright pack.
 I fell in love with it.
 I felt that each card was a portal through which I could enter a magical world.

 ‘Jo’s reading has gone deep into my memory – so deep that I can’t actually recall what he told me!
 But its impact changed my perceptions radically, and from now on, the Tarot was imprinted on my psyche.’